MYTH AND REVELATION

 These few correspondences are insufficient to assert that the initial narratives of Genesis are myths.
 The mythological framework expands in a different direction from the biblical one, in a tangle of disconnected stories, varying from culture to culture.
 A more detailed study of the literature of Revelation and mythology shows that this hypothesis that Revelation is only myth does not hold.
 There are strong contrasts in style and content between them.
 The myths have a confusing and disconnected language, typical of blurred and intuitive vision.
 Already Genesis flows as poetry, firm and with the typical direction of an author who dominates knowledge, and this is because it was revealed to him.

-With regard to content, the contrast is even more pronounced.
-Bible and mythology have only a few points of tangency; the rest is content of its own.
-These points of contact, as La Sor stated, are memories common to the peoples, because they experienced them together, after the Fall, before they spread over the Earth.
-Thus, it is understood that myths are only human formulations to explain the world, because human beings have lost their memories from before the original sin.
-No longer knowing the world of their origin, men imagine a polytheistic scenario in which the gods are just forces of nature.
-They lie, steal, kill, and practice fornication.
-Immersed in suffering and hopelessness, men are nothing more than playthings in their hands and exist only to serve them.
+Regarding the content, the contrast is even more pronounced.
+Bible and mythology have only a few tangent points; the rest is its own content.
+These points of contact, as La Sor stated, are common memories of the peoples, as they experienced them together after the Fall before spreading over the Earth.
+Myths are human formulations to explain the world.
+They tell a polytheistic scenario in which the gods are only forces of nature.
+They, the gods, lie, steal, kill and practice fornication.
+Men, immersed in suffering and hopelessness, are nothing more than playthings in their hands and only exist to serve them.

 Already, the narratives of Genesis constitute distinct content from mythology, because they were revealed by the Creator to a people He chose.
 They speak of the origin of the universe and the human being as the creation of a single, holy, omnipotent God who exists apart from the world he creates.
 Unlike in mythology, man appears in the biblical narrative as the climax of creative acts and endowed with singular honor.
 In addition to having received the image and likeness of its Creator, they lives in His presence in an environment of peace and harmony.
 This difficulty in accepting Revelation according to the Apostle Paul stems from the fact that in the eyes of a fallen human being there is a veil that prevents him from seeing it.
 Only when man “turns to the Lord, is the veil removed” and then he discerns spiritual things (2 Corinthians 3: 12-18).